JamesMillercus/Sketchfab/app/README.md

 TO DO:

-1. Feedback
+1. Single model

-- Add an email service so that we know when clients have sent us their feedback
+	- Client logo
+	- Style nav bar

-2. Design
+2. Loading page

-- Design layout for Momentum
+	- Animating loading with different coloured Mlogos

+3. Live

+	- Docker + push to server
 	- Approve and deploy!